Ic-ks/restartable-flow/README.md

     [...]
 ```

-So the `emit(SharingCommand.STOP_AND_RESET_REPLAY_CACHE)` seems to stop the flow and to drop the current state.
+So the `emit(SharingCommand.STOP_AND_RESET_REPLAY_CACHE)` stops the flow and discards the current state.
 Unfortunately, there is no public access to trigger this action manually.
-But wait, we can implement our own `SharingStarted`, it is a public interface.
+But wait, we can implement our own `SharingStarted` — it is a public interface.
-Even better would be an extension for all existing `SharingStarted` implementations (`StartedEagerly`, `StartedLazy` and `StartedWhileSubscribed`).
+Even better would be an extension for all existing `SharingStarted` implementations (`StartedEagerly`, `StartedLazy`, and `StartedWhileSubscribed`).
-Ok then let's define our extension as interface which can be used to wrap an existing `SharingStarted` implementation.
+Alright, let's define our extension as an interface that can be used as wrapper for the existing `SharingStarted` implementations.

-### Make SharingStarted restartable 🚂🌊🌊🌊🌊 ###
+### Make SharingStarted restartable 🚂🌊🌊🌊🌊 <a id='intro'></a> ###
-<a id='intro'></a>

 ```kotlin
 interface SharingRestartable: SharingStarted {